-Make sure security system is disarmed before trying to enter this mode.
-Press Installer code + # + 3 on keypad.
-This initiates a procedure that will check that all transmitters have been properly programmed.
+Make sure both partitions are disarmed before trying to enter this mode.
+Press Installer code + # + 3 on partition 1's keypad.
+This initiates a precedure that will check that all transmitters have been preperly procedure that will check that all transmitters have been properly programmed.